Solamente0/bunny-stream-android/README.md

 ## License

-Bunny Stream iOS is licensed under the [MIT License](LICENSE).
+Bunny Stream Android is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more details.